rs-pro/rails_admin_nested_set/README.md

 # RailsAdminNestedSet

-It looks and feels exactly like https://github.com/dalpo/rails_admin_nestable but uses jquery Nested Sortable and awesome_nested_set instead of Nestable and Ancestry.
+It looks and feels exactly like https://github.com/dalpo/rails_admin_nestable but uses jquery Nested Sortable and awesome_nested_set or mongoid_nested_set instead of Nestable and Ancestry.

+mongoid_nested_set users: use GIT version for new Mongoid!

 ## Installation